sdroege/gstreamer-rs/docs/gstreamer/docs.md

 If `buffer` points to a variable holding `None`, a valid new `Buffer` will be placed in `buffer` when this function returns `FlowReturn::Ok`.
-The new buffer must be freed with `gst_buffer_unref` after usage.
+The new buffer must be freed with `Buffer::unref` after usage.
 When this function returns any other result value, `buffer` will still point to `None`.

 When `buffer` points to a variable that points to a valid `Buffer`, the